How An Applicant Tracking System Works?

 Reversible: Yes, scores and decisions can be adjusted manually.

-The pipeline begins when a recruiter or hiring manager opens a job applicants requisition inside the ATS.
-This form is not just an administrative record; it creates the scoring template that every subsequent candidate will be evaluated against.
+The pipeline begins when a recruiter or hiring manager opens a job applicant’s requisition inside the ATS. his form is not just an administrative record; it creates the scoring template against which every subsequent candidate will be evaluated.
 Fields captured include required skills, preferred qualifications, experience minimums, compensation range, headcount approval chain, and department code.

 Once approved through the configured workflow (which may require sign-off from HR, Finance, or an executive), the ATS distributes the posting in a single action to all connected job boards: Indeed, LinkedIn, Glassdoor, ZipRecruiter, Handshake for campus roles, and any internal career page.
 Each source is tagged with a tracking parameter, giving the ATS attribution data for later analytics reporting.

-According to Deloitte's 2026 Talent Acquisition Technology report, AI agents can now manage entire candidate pipelines from sourcing through scheduling the req stage is increasingly where AI-generated job descriptions and skills taxonomies are injected automatically.
+According to Deloitte’s 2026 Talent Acquisition Technology report, AI agents can now manage entire candidate pipelines from sourcing through scheduling the req stage, where AI-generated job descriptions and skills taxonomies are injected automatically.

 What This Means for Job Seekers